 What is revenue growth?
-Many times, people come to us and ask us for help with things that, if they really thought through, they probably just aren't thinking far enough ahead.
+Often, people come to us and ask us for help with things that, if they really thought through, they probably just aren't thinking far ahead.

 They tell us that they need more visibility and more brand awareness.
 They may say they need more leads if they're really on their game.
-But the reality, leads, in and of themselves, are exactly that -- they're just leads.
+But the reality, leads, in and of themselves, are exactly that -- they're leads.

 What they really want, if they were clearly articulating things, as they would want:

 - Leads where a significant percentage of them progress to sales opportunities

 - Sales opportunities where a significant percentage of them progress to new clients

 - New clients that are ideal clients --- profitable

 This will lead your company to the kind of revenue growth you’re looking for.
-Not all clients that you serve and not all clients that you end up with are clients that are profitable to serve.
+Not all clients that you serve and not all that you end up with are profitable to serve.
 Some are better than others.

 When you start to analyze who your most profitable clients are and who your most unprofitable clients are, you get dialed into your product/market fit.
 Product/market fit is the degree to which you know exactly who your ideal customers are, the products and services that they purchase, the quantities and durations they purchase, and the price points they purchase.

-When you really get dialed into that, it's a lot easier to build a funnel that leads to profitable, scalable, and sustainable revenue growth.
+When you get dialed into that, it's a lot easier to build a funnel leading to profitable, scalable, and sustainable revenue growth.
 That’s how you need to think about this.
 It's not just about leads.
 We need leads that become sales opportunities.
 We need sales opportunities that become customers.
 And we need clients that we want- those we can service profitably, that are a good fit for our products and services, and teams and talent that we can work with and that we’d want to scale, replicate, and clone.